Priyansh-Fanatic/Ai-powered-healthcare-app/README.md

 - **Database**: MySQL for data storage and retrieva
 - **Frontend**: HTML, CSS, JavaScript for user interface and interactions
 - **Libraries**: bcrypt for password hashing
+- **Chatbot Model**: Meta Llama 3

+## Integration of Meta Llama 3

+The chatbot functionality is powered by the **Meta Llama 3** model, which is one of the most advanced large language models developed by Meta AI.
+This model excels in natural language processing tasks, providing users with accurate and context-aware responses.
+The integration of Llama 3 enhances the chatbot's ability to handle a wide range of inquiries, making it a valuable resource for users seeking information or assistance.

 ## Installation